bradleyeckert/chad/verilog/doc/spif.md

 ### Encryption

+An SPI flash is easily read out using a clip-on probe and programming adapter.
+A flash die bonded out in an ASIC can be probed with some extra effort.
+Encrypting the application would protect it from prying eyes.
+Such paranoia seems justified if you look at the speed with which games and PC apps are cracked.
+Encrypting the SPI flash contents is useful because it protects against tampering and reverse engineering.
+It's an important part of any risk management plan.

-The easiest method of encryption is to use a stream cipher like Grain-128a to decrypt the boot stream inside of `spif` as `b_data` is loaded.
+The easiest method of encryption is to use a stream cipher to decrypt the boot stream inside of `spif` as `b_data` is loaded.
-This is left for future implementation, but it should be easy.
+I went ahead and put this in, adding 200 LEs to the size.
+Not bad.
+There are some very compact stream ciphers.
+LIZARD is one of the smallest.
+This use case didn't need the sophisticated key initialization sequence of LIZARD, so I simplified it and named the module "gecko".

-A new byte to XOR with the byte stream can be produced in eight cycles, concurrent with other activities.
-Only POR can reset the keystream.
+Only a hard reset can reset the keystream.
-Along with the fact that random read of code space isn't supported, making the plaintext unavailable, the attack surface can be rather small.
+Along with the fact that random read of code space isn't supported by hardware, making the plaintext unavailable, the attack surface is rather small.
+The only way to put code into code RAM is to load it from the encrypted flash.
+So, it seems secure enough.

+A fixed key has its downsides, which should be addressed if the design moves to ASIC.
+The key could be fuse-programmable, for example.
+Then the security burden moves to programming hardware, which you control.
+The typical strategy for key generation is to tie the key to the product serial number, also programmed, through a KDF (key derivation function) based on an irreversible and compute-intensive hash.

+You have the option of not using a key (setting it to 0), which makes the keystream also 0 so that it doesn't decrypt anything.